fledge-iot/fledge/docs/building_fledge/building_fledge.rst

   export LD_LIBRARY_PATH=/usr/local/lib64

-Installing PostgreSQL 13
+Installing PostgreSQL
 -------------------------

 CentOS provides PostgreSQL 9.2.
-Fledge has been tested with PostgreSQL 13, 9.5, 9.6 and 10.X.
+Fledge has been tested with PostgreSQL 10.X and above.
 Following https://www.postgresql.org/download/ instructions, the commands to install the new version of PostgreSQL are:

 .. code-block:: console